CROSSING THE AISLE

 Considering that Christianity changed the world in many ways for the good of mankind, perhaps we should consider what Jesus said above.

-(To see a list on 7 ways the world changed please CLICK HERE.)
+(To see a list on 7 ways the world changed because of Christianity please CLICK HERE.)

 It's time to realize that people who have different political views are not your enemies.